Employment Opportunities & Internships

 Internship Opportunities—Summer 2025

-Students in AHC internships gain experience in the larger equine industry through exposure to association involvement in active government affairs and regulatory issues at the Federal level and an introduction to the immense range of industry stakeholders.
+Students in AHC internships gain experience in the larger equine industry through exposure to association involvement in active government affairs and regulatory issues at the Federal level and introduction to the immense range of industry stakeholders.
 Interns are invited to attend virtual staff meetings to understand active and future AHC initiatives outside of their direct project as well as general association operations.
 Students do not need horse experience to apply.

-Applications are due by April 15, 2025.
+Applications are due by August 25, 2025.

 Digitize all AHC Economic Impact Studies